Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 3. Bicholim

-Mining constitutes a major chunk in the economy of Bicholim.
-Wednesday is the market day where people in and around Bicholim gather in the main market region for trading small goods/commodities.
+Mining constitutes a major chunk of the economy of Bicholim.
+Wednesday is the market day when people in and around Bicholim gather in the main market region to trade small goods/commodities.
 The church of Our Lady of Grace dominates the city square.
 A historic monument Nimuz Ghar (possibly Namaz Ghar) stands on the hilltop prominently overlooking the town of Bicholim.
 The monument was built to commemorate the victory of the combined Muslim and Hindu forces over the Portuguese.
 The peaceful Mayem Lake is a major tourism destination in Bicholim.

 Places To Visit In South Goa – Best Destinations (cities)